sahildsouza/image-compute/README.md

 ![Computer Vision](https://github.com/sahildsouza/vision-compute/blob/main/images/28.png?raw=true)

-Navigate to Notificatios and add your email and phone number to which alert will be sent and click OK.
+Navigate to Notifications and add your email and phone number to which alert will be sent and click OK.

 ![Computer Vision](https://github.com/sahildsouza/vision-compute/blob/main/images/29.png?raw=true)